 Mark Warner keeps saying it.

-And you got the special counsel Muller, then you got every Hillary Clinton operative imaginable.
+Then you got every Hillary Clinton operative imaginable.

-They've been doing their quote own research.
+Sid Vicious Blumenthal and Cody Scheer, they've been doing their quote own research.

-They were hooked up with Mr. Steele during the election via middleman, this guy Jonathan Weiner, then an Obama State Department official, and Devin Nunes told the CPAC crowd that I have seen no evidence of collusion.
+They were hooked up with Mr. Steele during the election via middleman, this guy, Jonathan Weiner, then an Obama State Department official.

-He told me the same last night during his committee's long year-long investigation into Trump Russia.
+He told me the same last night during his committee's long, year-long investigation into Trump Russia.

-Operational and financial links between the Democratic Party and Mr. Steele's Kremlin sources.
+He says the proven collusion is the opposite: operational and financial links between the Democratic Party and Mr. Steele's Kremlin sources.

 Yeah, that would be collusion.